c-bec-k/TitanfallGenesys/03-Titans.md

 Electric smoke is a reactionary device used to avoid attacks and negate tracking weapons.

 Once per round, as an out-of-turn incidental, you may deploy a smoke charge.
 If this was done as a reaction to being targeted by a Guided weapon, the tracking is lost and the weapon may not fire on your Titan this turn.
 It creates an area of obscurant around your Titan that grants concealment worth +3 dice (see page 110 of the *Genesys* Core Rulebook).
 Any pilot on your Titan must immediately move away from your Titan or risk taking damage from the electric smoke.
-If they won’t (or can’t) disembark, they must make a **Hard (<span class="difficulty">ddd</span>) Resilience check** or suffer 1 wound, plus 1 additional wound per <span class='symbols'>f</span>.
-If the Resilience check generates <span class='symbols'>hh</span>, they become Disoriented for two rounds.
+If they won’t (or can’t) disembark, they must make a **Hard (<[D[D[D]]]) Resilience check** or suffer 1 wound, plus 1 additional wound per [FA].
+If the Resilience check generates [TH][TH][TH], they become Disoriented for two rounds.
 This cloud lasts until the end of your next turn.
 Any pilot that ends their turn in the smoke must make the Resilience check or suffer wound as described above.

 Electric smoke comes equipped with 3 smoke canisters.

 #### Particle Wall